A PDE construction of the Euclidean $\Phi^4_3$ quantum field theory: Overview of the strategy

 whose law at every time $t \geqslant 0$ is given by the Gibbs measure {\eqref{eq:gibbs}}.
 Here $\xi_{M, \varepsilon}$ is a discrete approximation of a space-time white noise $\xi$ on $\mathbb{R}^{d}$ constructed as follows: Let $\xi_M$ denote its periodization on $\mathbb{T}^d_M$ given by

 where $h\in L^{2}(\mathbb R\times\mathbb R^{d})$ is a test function, and define the corresponding spatial discretization by

 Then {\eqref{eq:moll}} is a finite-dimensional SDE in a gradient form and it has a (unique) invariant measure $\nu_{M, \varepsilon}$ given by~\eqref{eq:gibbs}.
-Indeed, the global existence of solutions can be proved along the lines of Khasminskii nonexplosion test \cite[Theorem 3.5]{khasminskii2011stochastic} whereas invariance of the measure~\eqref{eq:gibbs} follows from It\^o's formula together with integration by parts.
+Indeed, the global existence of solutions can be proved along the lines of Khasminskii nonexplosion test \cite[Theorem 3.5]{khasminskii2011stochastic} whereas invariance of the measure~\eqref{eq:gibbs} follows from \cite[Theorem 2]{Zab89}.

 Recall that due to the irregularity of the space-time white noise in dimension $3$, a solution to the limit problem {\eqref{eq:P4}} can only exist as a distribution.
 Consequently, since products of distributions are generally not well-defined it is necessary to make sense of the cubic term.
 This forces us to introduce a mass renormalization via constants $a_{M, \varepsilon}, b_{M, \varepsilon} \geqslant 0$ in {\eqref{eq:moll}} which shall be suitably chosen in order to compensate the ultraviolet divergencies.
 In other words, the additional linear term shall introduce the correct counterterms needed to renormalize the cubic power and to derive estimates uniform in both parameters $M, \varepsilon$.
 To this end, $a_{M, \varepsilon}$ shall diverge linearly whereas $b_{M, \varepsilon}$ logarithmically and these are of course the same divergencies as those appearing in the other approaches, see e.g. Chapter 23 in {\cite{MR887102}}.